Skip to main content

 The metabolic environment, particularly insulin sensitivity, is a critical mediator of hormonal effectiveness.
 Insulin resistance, a state where cells become less responsive to insulin’s signal to take up glucose, is often driven by a diet high in processed carbohydrates and a sedentary lifestyle.
 This condition has far-reaching implications for the entire endocrine system.

-In men, is strongly correlated with lower total and free testosterone levels.
+In men, insulin resistance is strongly correlated with lower total and free testosterone levels.
 The mechanisms are multifactorial, involving increased inflammatory cytokines that can suppress HPG axis function and higher aromatase activity in adipose tissue.
 In women, insulin resistance is a hallmark of Polycystic Ovary Syndrome (PCOS) and can exacerbate the metabolic disturbances of menopause.

 Exercise is one of the most powerful tools for improving insulin sensitivity.
 It increases glucose uptake by muscles through insulin-independent pathways and improves the sensitivity of insulin receptors.
 A diet focused on low-glycemic, fiber-rich carbohydrates and healthy fats achieves the same goal by preventing chronic hyperinsulinemia.